You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 Lunch and learns are voluntary 30 minutes to 1-hour meetings hosted by an organization for employees and sometimes customers.
 Typically it’s hosted during lunchtime, and the organizer brings in food.

 Topics for lunch and learns are flexible.
-They can be as general as a book discussion or specific as a product walkthrough.
+They can be as general as a book discussion or as specific as a product walkthrough.

 Just like with in-person lunch and learns, there are a few things to keep in mind to make sure that the event is successful and valuable for the participants.
 Below are seven tips: